 Ask your school about Safe Routes to School activities, such as Walk to School Day, sidewalk improvements, or bicycle programming.
 Creating and maintaining School Travel Plans is a team effort and plans need to be updated every five years.

-If your school district needs to create or update a School Travel Plan, Lorain County Public Health can help kick-start the process.
-Call 440-322-6367 and ask for the Health Promotion division.
+If your school district needs to create or update a School Travel Plan, LCPH can help kick-start the process.
+Call 440-322-6367 and ask for the Population Health division.

 Check with the Ohio Department of Transportation to learn more about your STP.